jennymclaughlin/CloudNativeWorkshop/Session-01/Lab-02/README.md

 1. Click on the Kill button on the app home page
 2. Watch the app node gets resurrected in AppsManager

+## Blue-Green deployment
+1. push the green version of the app with the green host name: greenHostname.productiondomain.com
+2. test greenHostname.productiondomain.com
+3. map production route www.productiondomain.com to the green app
+4. gradually increase the number of instances of the green app and decrease the number of instances of the blue app
+5. completely unmap production route from the blue app
+6. clean up the temp green route greenHostname.productiondomain.com

 ___